 On the east coast of Tasmania (that little island beneath mainland Australia), you’ll find a sleepy beachside town called Bicheno.
 It’s known for its penguin rookeries (where you can watch the little guys return each night from their fishing expeditions) and their tasty, fresh seafood.
 Be sure to try some of Tassie’s famous oysters as you overlook the water.
 As January is the heart of Australian summer, it’s the perfect time to visit this southern point of Australia.

 Eat your fill on our Taste of Tasmania trip.

 Ningaloo Reef is often overlooked by travellers, as most snorkellers head straight to the Great Barrier Reef.
 But Ningaloo Reef is World Heritage listed, home to over 250 species of rainbow coral and more than 500 species of shimmery, scaly fish.
-It’s nice and hot in February, so it’s the perfect time to don your bathers and enjoy some quality beach time.
+The weather is still warm in May, and it’s the perfect time to spot Whale Sharks in the reef.